CCCS Columbia College Computer Science

 Teachers:

-Teachers are welcome and encouraged to attend the event.
+Teachers are welcome and encouraged to register and attend the event.

 Here's the registration form.